Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity as Resource: Brokerage Power in A Fragmented AI Governance

-This divergence of strategies corresponds to differences in structural profiles that network theory helps illuminate.
-Singapore's authority stems from infrastructural centrality, as a logistics, data-hosting, and regulatory hub embedded in dense regional supply chains, allowing it to export trusted procedures as compatibility layers across jurisdictions.
-India, by contrast, displays multi-network embeddedness: simultaneous participation in governance communities.
-India is simultaneously a major node in Global South diplomatic circuits, an increasingly indispensable partner in U.S.-led technology coalitions such as the Quad and iCET, a participant in ASEAN-centred digital forums, and a leader in broad multilateral platforms like the G20.
-Its influence does not arise from occupying a chokepoint in a single network but from bridging heterogeneous governance communities whose normative expectations diverge sharply.
-This bridging capacity explains why India, unlike Singapore, can engage in normative entrepreneurship, using its large epistemic communities—AI talent, global diaspora, digital-infrastructure expertise—to translate and mediate between alternative governance paradigms.
+This divergence reflects distinct structural profiles.
+Singapore’s authority stems from infrastructural centrality as a logistics, data, and regulatory hub embedded in dense regional supply chains, enabling it to export trusted procedures as compatibility layers.
+India, by contrast, exhibits multi-network embeddedness: it is simultaneously a central actor in Global South diplomacy, an increasingly indispensable partner in U.S.-led technology coalitions such as the Quad and iCET, a participant in ASEAN-centered digital forums, and a leader in multilateral platforms like the G20.
+Its influence does not derive from controlling a single chokepoint but from bridging heterogeneous governance communities with divergent normative expectations.
+This position enables normative entrepreneurship, supported by large epistemic communities in AI talent, global diaspora networks, and digital public infrastructure expertise.

-Indeed, normative intermediation corresponds not to Singapore’s signaling-based creation of interoperability equilibria, but to a mechanism of bargaining mediation and preference transformation in multilateral settings.
-India alters the strategic landscape by shifting how actors define the problem itself.
-Central to this mechanism is India’s sophisticated use of normative opacity.
-In environments where large AI models, algorithmic risks, and cross-border data flows remain technically and conceptually opaque, states often lack stable expectations about long-term consequences.
-India exploits this uncertainty by proposing focal normative frames—conceptual templates that reduce interpretive ambiguity and reorient the discourse.
-By promoting frames such as “AI for All” or “AI for Development,” India essentially reweights the payoff matrix for other actors.
-When a normative frame becomes focal, powerful states must incorporate it into negotiations to avoid appearing obstructive or indifferent to developmental equity.
-In other words, India transforms ambiguity into leverage: by defining what counts as an acceptable objective in global governance, it influences what counts as a feasible agreement.
+Normative intermediation functions through preference transformation rather than procedural harmonization.
+India alters governance outcomes by reshaping how actors define the problem itself.
+In contexts where AI systems, algorithmic risks, and cross-border data flows remain conceptually opaque, India proposes focal normative frames, such as “AI for All” \cite{r:110} or “AI for Development,” \cite{r:111} that reduce interpretive ambiguity and reweight the payoff matrix.
+Once such frames become focal, powerful actors must incorporate them to maintain legitimacy, effectively transforming ambiguity into leverage by defining what counts as an acceptable governance objective.